ISO 9001:2015 Risk Management

 Risk-based thinking is presented within the introduction of the ISO 9001:2015 standard.
 ISO 9001 has always advocated mitigating and avoiding risk; it has implicitly addressed the issue through “preventative actions” in previous revisions.
 ISO 9001:2015 replaced the term preventative actions with “actions to address risks and opportunities”.

 A risks is a positive or negative deviation from the expected.
 Addressing a risk could mean pursuing a new opportunity.
+The better your organization manages risks, the better prepared you are to face uncertainties.
 Organizations are required during planning of their QMS to address both risks and opportunities.
 Opportunities can include the adoption of new customers, products, technology or practices.

 There are several requirements around risks and opportunities throughout the ISO 9001:2015 standard.
 The examples in the table below are just some of the clauses that in effect mandate risk management.

 |4.4 Quality management system and its processes||The overall quality management system (QMS) must consider both risks and opportunities as part of its core planning process.|

 |5.1 Leadership and commitment||Those who lead the organization must promote risk-based thinking.|

 |5.1.2 Customer focus||Ensure risks and opportunities that affect customers are determined and addressed.|